|Approved by||Council, 14 October 2015|

 3. Use of University-owned Business units

 (a) University-owned business units must be used wherever possible.
-This includes, but is not limited to, the University Union and UniPrint.
+This includes, but is not limited to, the University Union, Residential Colleges and UniPrint.
 Therefore any goods or services covered by the Sensitive Expenditure Policy will be subject to this directive.

 4. Travel and accommodation expenditure